QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Related Work

 \section{Related Work}

-Separate-and-conquer strategy is possibly the most common approach to rule learning.
+Separate-and-conquer is possibly the most common approach to rule learning.
 This strategy finds rules that explain part of training instances, separates these instances, and iteratively uses the remaining examples to find additional rules until no instances remain \cite{furnkranz1999separate}.
-Separate-and-conquer provides a basis, for example, for the seminal RIPPER algorithm \cite{Cohen95fasteffective}, or its fuzzy rule extension with FURIA \cite{huhn2009furia}.
-Numeric attributes are supported by both RIPPER and FURIA through selectors ($\neq,\leq,\geq$) and range operators (intervals).
-Association rule classification is a principally different approach in which a large number of rules is first generated with fast association rule learning algorithms, and a subset of these rules is then selected to form the final classifier.
+Separate-and-conquer provides a basis, for example, for the seminal RIPPER algorithm, its fuzzy rule extension with FURIA \cite{huhn2009furia}, or GuideR \cite{sikora2019guider}, a state-of-the-art algorithm allowing the user's preferences to be introduced into the mining process.
+The numerical attributes in separate-and-conquer approaches are typically supported through selectors ($\neq,\leq,\geq$) and range operators (intervals).
+Multiple extensions to separate-and-conquer approaches have been proposed.
+Among them, a notable strategy is boosting (weighted covering strategy) \cite[p.175,178]{jf:Book-Nada}.

+Association rule classification is a principally different approach where many rules are first generated with fast association rule learning algorithms, and a subset of these rules is then selected to form the final classifier.
 To our knowledge, all previously proposed association rule classification algorithms support only categorical inputs.
-However, there has been work on learning standard association rules (as a nugget discovery rather than classification task) from numerical data.
-Also, quantitative information is processed in fuzzy association rule classification approaches.
-In the following, we discuss the differences between the new approach to supporting quantitative attributes presented in this paper, which is based on postprocessing of already learnt ARC models, and existing approaches for quantitative association rule learning and fuzzy rule classification.
+However, there has been some work on learning standard association rules or subgroups (as a nugget discovery rather than a classification task) from numerical data.
+Additionally, quantitative information is processed in fuzzy association rule classification approaches.
+In the following, we discuss the differences between the new approach to supporting quantitative attributes presented in this article, which is based on postprocessing of already learned ARC models, and existing approaches for quantitative association rule learning (including those derived from formal concept analysis), fuzzy rule classification, and sequential covering (separate and conquer).